-Conference Travel Funding
+Conference Presentation Funding

-- Applicants must be in good standing (students with a provisional or conditional admission status, and students on academic probation are not eligible)
+- Applicants must be in good standing (students with a provisional or conditional admission status and students on academic probation are not eligible).

 Distribution and Reporting